py010/linfun/docs/source/chapter13.rst

 You can find full documentation for the ``/proc/sys/vm`` directory in the kernel source (or kernel documentation package on your distribution), usually under ``Documentation/sysctl/vm.txt``.

+Chapter 13.5.b ``/proc/sys/vm`` II (ENTRIES)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. csv-table:: Entries
+   :header: "Entry", "Purpose"
+   :widths: 50, 50

+   	"admin_reserve_kbytes",	"Amount of free memory reserved for privileged users" "block_dump", "Enables block I/O debugging"
+	"compact_memory", "Turns on or off memory compaction (essentially defragmentation) when configured into the kernel" "dirty_background_bytes", "Dirty memory threshold that triggers writing uncommitted pages to disk" "dirty_background_ratio", "Percentage of total pages at which kernel will start writing dirty data out to disk" "dirty_bytes", "The amount of dirty memory a process needs to initiate writing on its own" "dirty_expire_centisecs", "When dirty data is old enough to be written out in hundredths of a second)" "dirty_ratio", "Percentage of pages at which a process writing will start writing out dirty data on its own" "dirty_writeback_centisecs", "Interval in which periodic writeback daemons wake up to flush.
+If set to zero, there is no automatic periodic writeback"
+	"drop_caches", "Echo 1 to free page cache, 2 to free dentry and inode caches, 3 to free all.
+Note only clean cached pages are dropped; do sync first to flush dirty pages"
+	"extfrag_threshold", "Controls when the kernel should compact memory" "hugepages_treat_as_movable 	Used to toggle how huge pages are treated "hugetlb_shm_group 	Sets a group ID that can be used for System V huge pages "laptop_mode 	Can control a number of features to save power on laptops "legacy_va_layout 	Use old layout (2.4 kernel) for how memory mappings are displayed "lowmen_reserve_ratio", "Controls how much low memory is reserved for pages that can only be there; i.e., pages which can go in high memory instead will do so.
+Only important on 32-bit systems with high memory"
+	"max_map_count", "Maximum number of memory mapped areas a process may have.
+The default is 64 K" "min_free_kbytes", 	"Minimum free memory that must be reserved in each zone" "mmap_min_addr", 	"How much address space a user process cannot memory map.
+Used for security purposes, to avoid bugs where accidental kernel null dereferences can overwrite the first pages used in an application"
+	"nr_hugepages",	"Minimum size of hugepage pool"
+	"nr_pdflush_hugepages", "Maximum size of the hugepage pool = nr_hugepages *nr_overcommit_hugepages"
+	"nr_pdflush_threads", "Current number of pdflush threads; not writeable" "oom_dump_tasks", "If enabled, dump information produced when oom-killer cuts in" "oom_kill_allocating_task",	"If set, the oom-killer kills the task that triggered the out of memory situation, rather than trying to select the best one"
+	"overcommit_kbytes", "One can set either overcommit_ratio or this entry, but not both" "overcommit_memory", "If 0, kernel estimates how much free memory is left when allocations are made.
+If 1, permits all allocations until memory actually does run out.
+If 2, prevents any overcommission"
+	"overcommit_ratio", "If overcommit_memory = 2 memory commission can reach swap plus this percentage of RAM" "page-cluster", "Number of pages that can be written to swap at once, as a power of two.
+Default is 3 (which means 8 pages)" "panic_on_oom", "Enable system to crash on an out of memory situation" "percpu_pagelist_fraction",	"Fraction of pages allocated for each cpu in each zone for hot-pluggable CPU machines" "scan_unevictable_pages", "If written to, system will scan and try to move pages to try and make them reclaimable" "stat_interval", "How often vm statistics are updated (default 1 second) by vmstat swappiness	How aggressively should the kernel swap" "user_reserve_kbytes", "If overcommit_memory is set to 2 this sets how low the user can draw memory resources" "vfs_cache_pressure", "How aggressively the kernel should reclaim memory used for inode and dentry cache.
+Default is 100; if 0 this memory is never reclaimed due to memory pressure"